shekodn/trendlit/grammar/README.md

 End of the module deletes the var table (resets local contex) snp #7 in Intermediate Code Actions for Module Definition

-## VARIABLE SEMANTIC ACTIONS
+## Variable Semantic Actions

 ### snp_add_var
 Adds a variable defined to the current scope variable table

-## ESTATUTOS SECUENCIALES
+## Sequential Statements

 ### snp_add_eval_quad
-Adds eval quad
+Add eval quad

 ### snp_push_pending_operand
 Pushes pending operand to stack
-Retrieved from: MATHEMATICAL EXPRESSIONS (INTERMEDIATE REPRESENTATION)
+###### Retrieved from: MATHEMATICAL EXPRESSIONS (INTERMEDIATE REPRESENTATION)

 ### snp_save_type_int
-Sets INT as current type of the ID that it is being proecessed
+Sets INT as current type of the ID that it is being processed

 ### snp_save_type_double
-Sets DOUBLE as current type of the ID that it is being proecessed
+Sets DOUBLE as current type of the ID that it is being processed

 ### snp_save_type_str
-Sets STR as current type of the ID that it is being proecessed
+Sets STR as current type of the ID that it is being processed

 ### snp_save_type_bool
-Sets BOOL as current type of the ID that it is being proecessed
+Sets BOOL as current type of the ID that it is being processed

 ### snp_push_pending_token
 Pushes pending token to stack
-Retrieved from: MATHEMATICAL EXPRESSIONS (INTERMEDIATE REPRESENTATION)
+###### Retrieved from: Mathematical expressions (intermediate representation

 ### snp_push_pending_eval_token
 Pushes pending EVAL token to stack